Four men have wordlessly wept in my arms. One of them crescendo-ed into almost sobbing.

 None of them spoke a word.
 None of them seemed to be reacting to anything specific or urgent.
 And not one of them ever spoke of it after we got out of bed.

-It made me wonder how much weight they were carrying, how much sadness, anger, regret, and pain they’d bottled up over the years, shoved it deep down inside never knowing if they would ever be able to feel it, to release it.
+It made me wonder how much weight they were carrying, how much sadness, anger, regret, or pain they’d bottled up over the years, shoved it deep down inside never knowing if they would ever be able to feel it, to release it.

 Not every man I’ve held has cried.
 Two of them softly told me how sweet I was to them.
 One of them hadn’t touched another human being in four years.